abhitrainings/ARGOCD-PROJECT/java-maven-sonar-argocd-helm-k8s/spring-boot-app/README.md

 6. Configure Jenkins pipeline to integrate with Argo CD:
    6.1 Add the Argo CD API token to Jenkins credentials.
    6.2 Update the Jenkins pipeline to include the Argo CD deployment stage.

+This end-to-end Jenkins pipeline will automate the entire CI/CD process for a Java application, from code checkout to production deployment, using popular tools like SonarQube, Argo CD, Helm, and Kubernetes.

 7. Run the Jenkins pipeline:
    7.1 Trigger the Jenkins pipeline to start the CI/CD process for the Java application.